 Hundreds of researchers submit scientific manuscripts every day and journal editors can no longer keep up with the work, especially by turning back to their old ways.

-With an increasing number of manuscript submissions, journals are forced to multiply their efforts, exhausting the editorial staff as well as collaborations with the already insufficient number of reviewers willing to answer review requests.
+With an increasing number of manuscript submissions, journals are forced to double their efforts, exhausting the editorial staff as well as collaborations with the already insufficient number of reviewers willing to answer review requests.

 To Start Off…

 We added a section for the statements that editors would like a check for and then we let them choose keywords to ease the process of finding sections that may be the statement in question.
-On top of that, we added a small leaderboard to help keep them engaged and encourage them to do more training.
+On top of that, we added a small leaderboard to help keep them engaged and encourage them do more training.

 By developing this tool and involving editors into the process, we not only tackled the challenge of the increasing number of manuscript submissions but also demonstrated how a machine learning model can be trained and how human expertise is an essential part of it.